makeevolution/notes/csharp/Error handling tricks.md

 # Error handling tricks
-- You can use `AppDomain.CurrentDomain.UnhandledException += OnUnhandledException` on your program.cs or startup logic, to be 100% sure that you are also handling exceptions thrown by child threads
+- You can use `AppDomain.CurrentDomain.UnhandledException += OnUnhandledException` on your program.cs or startup logic, to be 100% sure that you are also handling exceptions thrown by child threads, google around for more info on this